Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

-Here, the constant (1.4826) is a normalization constant for the standard normal distribution followed by $\bar{J}_t$.
-Therefore, when $J_t^* > 7.3891 = exp(2)$, the null hypothesis $\mathbf{H_0}$ can be rejected with a confidence $> (1-1e^{-9})$, and thus the class $t$ is reported to be contaminated.
+Here, the constant (1.4826) is a normalization constant for the standard normal distribution followed by $\bar{J}_t$\footnote{https://en.wikipedia.org/wiki/Median\_absolute\_deviation}.
+Therefore, when $J_t^* > 7.3891 = exp(2)$, the null hypothesis $\mathbf{H_0}$ can be rejected with a confidence $> (1-1e^{-9})$, and thus the class $t$ is reported as being contaminated.